capitalone/DataProfiler/docs/source/profiler.rst

     diff_report = profile1.diff(profile2)
     print(diff_report)

+The `.diff()` operation is available between two profiles, although there are different outputs depending on the type of profile being differenced.
+For example, for numerical column profiles (e.g. integers and floats), `.diff()` returns `t-test` and `PSI`(Popoulation Stability Index) for understanding distributional changes.

 The difference report contains a dictionary that mirrors the profile report.
 Each data type has its own difference: